sparkbox/mediaCheck/readme.md

 This is a simple wrapper around matchMedia to run code on entry and exit from media queries.
 It also uses browser resize as a fallback for browsers that don't support matchMedia.

-##Demo
+## Demo
-There is a really basic example here: http://sparkbox.github.com/mediaCheck/
+There are two examples here: http://sparkbox.github.com/mediaCheck/

 #### media